zenrocklabs/zenrock-validators/README.md

 Once the setup is completed, you just need to follow the same steps as in the Helmchart setup which are:

 1. Seting up the validator-info.json configuration file
-2. Submdit the validator creation transaction
+2. Submit the validator creation transaction